Center-for-Research-Libraries/crl-serials-validator/README.md

 2. Type `pip install -r requirements.txt` to install the needed Python libraries.
 3. Put your input files in the `input` folder.
 4. Add the ISSN database (optional, if you have a subscription to it).
-5. Run the Validator with `python validator.py`.
+5. Run the CRL Serials Validator with `python crl_serials_validator.py`.
 6. Setup your API keys.
 7. Tell the scripts what input fields your input files have.
 8. Validate the input data.